DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Analytical Evaluation

 \subsubsection{Varying the Time Offset}

-In previous work on \ac{DBMC-NOMA}~\cite{wietfeldDBMCNOMAEvaluatingNOMA2024, wietfeldErrorProbabilityOptimization2024c}, only the detection thresholds on the number of emitted molecules were considered as variable parameters in the system to optimize the performance.
+In previous work on \ac{DBMC-NOMA}~\cite{wietfeldDBMCNOMAEvaluatingNOMA2024, wietfeldErrorProbabilityOptimization2024c}, only the detection thresholds and the number of emitted molecules were considered as variable parameters in the system to optimize the performance.
 In this paper, we will also consider the choice of time offset $t_{\mathrm{off},j}$ between different \acp{TX}, as defined in Section~\ref{sec:system_model}.
 In the previous investigations, the assumption was that the system is fully synchronized and $t_{\mathrm{off},j} = 0\ \forall_j$.
-Relaxing this assumption, Figure~\ref{fig:opt_offset} depicts a heatmap of $P_\mathrm{e,sys}$ for a system of 2 \acp{TX} and a varying $t_{\mathrm{off},1}$ and $t_{\mathrm{off},2}$ on the $x$-axis and $y$-axis, respectively.
-Same as before, the optimum thresholds were identified via exhaustive search and chosen for each point on the heatmap.
+Relaxing this assumption, Fig.~\ref{fig:opt_offset} depicts heatmaps of $P_\mathrm{e,sys}$ for a system of 2 \acp{TX} and a varying $t_{\mathrm{off},1}$ and $t_{\mathrm{off},2}$ on the $x$-axis and $y$-axis, respectively.
+Similarly to the case discussed in Section~\ref{subsubsec:optNumMol}, the optimum thresholds were identified via exhaustive search and chosen for each point on the heatmap.
 Additionally, $N_\mathrm{TX,1} = N_\mathrm{TX,2} = 10^6$.

-The plot clearly shows very limited areas with a high error probability, which we will denote as \emph{worst-case offset} areas.
+The plot in Fig.~\ref{fig:opt_offset:subfig:sameDist} shows limited areas with a high error probability, which we will denote as \emph{worst-case offset} areas.
 These correspond to cases with either $t_{\mathrm{off},1} \approx t_{\mathrm{off},2}$ or $t_{\mathrm{off},j}\approx T=1$.
 Here, the peaks of the arriving channel impulse responses align, leading to significant \ac{MAI}, as calculated in Eq.~\ref{eq:n_rx_noma} in Section~\ref{sec:system_model}.
 Despite the long tail of the \ac{DBMC} channel impulse response, the peak itself is relatively sharp.
-Therefore, next to the worst-case offset areas, there is a steep decline in \ac{MAI} and drop-off in $P_\mathrm{e,sys}$, even without any optimization of the emitted number of molecules in this case.
+Therefore, next to the worst-case offset areas, there is a steep decline in \ac{MAI} and drop-off in $P_\mathrm{e,sys}$.
 This suggests that there is a way of optimizing performance by avoiding the worst-case offset areas and simultaneously optimizing the detection thresholds.
 We will address this later with the \acf{WCAM} in Section~\ref{sec:protocol}.

+To assess the sensitivity of these worst-case offset areas to unequal distances, Fig.~\ref{fig:opt_offset:subfig:diffDist} shows an example for $d_1=\qty{10}{\micro\meter}$ and $d_2=\qty{14}{\micro\meter}$.
+The unequal-distance case exhibits the same qualitative worst-case structure as the equal-distance case, i.e. a high-error region around approximately equal effective offsets, while this region becomes broader and less localized.
+This is due to the lower signal arriving from the farther \ac{TX}$_2$, which makes it more sensitive to interference.
+Hence, the worst-case-offset concept remains applicable beyond the equal-distance setting, although the quantitative sensitivity to offsets differs with distance asymmetry.